hanakin/eslint-config-happiness/README.md

 ### Looking for something easier than this?

-The easiest way to use JavaScript Happiness Style to check your code is to use the [`sane-standard`](https://github.com/hanakin/sane-standard) package.
+The easiest way to use JavaScript Sane Standard Style to check your code is to use the [`sane-standard`](https://github.com/hanakin/sane-standard) package.
 This comes with a global Node command line program (`sane-standard`) that you can run or add to your `npm test` script to quickly check your style.